 - 4-6 drops liquid stevia

-- In a high-speed blender, combine the coconut yogurt, filtered water, and liquid stevia and blend till well combined.
-Set aside.
+- In a high-speed blender, combine the coconut yogurt, water, and liquid stevia and blend till well combined.
+Set aside for future use.

-- Pour mixture into a large measuring cup and pour a small (about 1/4 cup full) amount of yogurt mixture into each of the 10 molds.
-Then add a few pieces of each fruit into the mixture, and with your fingers push down until the yogurt mixture covers the fruit.
+- Pour coconut yogurt mixture into each popsicle mold (about ¼ cup full) for each of the 10 molds.
+Then add a few pieces of each fruit into each mold and with your fingers push the fruit down until the yogurt mixture covers the fruit.

 - Then pour another ¼-inch cup of yogurt mixture into the popsicle molds, followed by more fruit.
 Repeat step 3 until each mold is full.
 Then freeze for 6 hours or overnight.